School & Group Programs

 Experiential learning through place-based maritime education.

-We offer a variety of hands-on learning opportunities for school groups and individual students.
-Schools can pick from several options and design a program that works for them.
+We offer a variety of hands-on learning opportunities for schools and groups—from day programs to overnight voyages.
+Pick the program that works best for you and your students!

-We're here to help design a program that works for you.
+We're here to help you find the program that works for you.

 Single Day